gohugoio/hugo/docs/content/community/contributing.md

 When you're ready to create a pull request, be sure to:

   * Have test cases for the new code.
 If you have questions about how to do it, please ask in your pull request.
-  * Run `go fmt`
+  * Run `go fmt`.
   * Squash your commits into a single commit.  `git rebase -i`.
 It's okay to force update your pull request.
   * Make sure `go test ./...` passes, and `go build` completes.
 Our [Travis CI loop](https://travis-ci.org/spf13/hugo) will catch most things that are missing.
 The exception: Windows.
 We run on Windows from time to time, but if you have access, please check on a Windows machine too.

 ## Contribution Overview

 We wrote a [detailed guide]({{< relref "tutorials/how-to-contribute-to-hugo.md" >}}) for newcomers that guides you step by step to your first contribution.
-If you are more experienced read on.
-You probably know what to do.
+If you are more experienced, follow the guide below.

 # Building from source